w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ### Non-transfer Proxies

-Proxies that are of the type "non-transfer" are accounts that allow any type of transaction except balance transfers (including vested transfers).
+Proxies that are of the type "Non-transfer" are accounts that allow any type of transaction except balance transfers (including vested transfers).

 ### Governance Proxies